 - 4.1 The engagement partner shall be satisfied and able to demonstrate that the engagement has assigned to it sufficient partners and staff with appropriate time and skill to perform the engagement in accordance with all applicable Engagement and Ethical Standards, irrespective of the engagement fee to be charged. - 4.2 Paragraph 4.1 is intended to emphasise that there are no circumstances where the amount of the engagement fee can justify any lack of appropriate resource or time taken to perform a proper engagement in accordance with applicable Engagement and Ethical Standards.
-However, where an engagement partner agrees a fee for an engagement that does not routinely cover the full cost35 of providing that engagement, they shall consider whether it is probable that an objective, reasonable and informed third party would conclude that the independence of the auditor would be compromised as a result.
-Where that is the case, the shortfall in fee and the safeguards applied by the engagement partner to ensure the delivery of a fully compliant audit shall be disclosed to those charged with governance in accordance with paragraph 1.62 of Part B of this Ethical Standard. - 4.3 Fees for engagements shall not be influenced or determined by the provision of non-audit / additional services to an entity relevant to the engagement. - 4.4 The engagement fee ordinarily reflects the time spent, the skills and experience of the personnel performing the engagement in accordance with all the relevant requirements, and the competitive situation in the market.
-Paragraph 4.3 is intended to prevent any relationship between the appropriate cost of the engagement and the actual or potential provision of non-audit / additional services. - 4.5 Fees for the provision of engagements shall not be contingent fees. - 4.6 Contingent fees means fees calculated on a predetermined basis relating to the outcome or result of a transaction, or other event, or the result of the work performed.
+However, where an engagement partner agrees a fee for an engagement that an objective, reasonable and informed third party would conclude that it is probable that the independence of the auditor would be compromised as a result, the engagement partner shall report the safeguards applied to ensure the delivery of a fully compliant audit to those charged with governance in accordance with paragraph 1.62 of this Ethical Standard. - 4.3 Fees for engagements shall not be influenced or determined by the provision of non-audit / additional services to an entity relevant to the engagement. - 4.4 The engagement fee ordinarily reflects the time spent, the skills and experience of the personnel performing the engagement in accordance with all the relevant requirements, and the competitive situation in the market.
+Paragraph 4.3 is intended to prevent any relationship between the appropriate cost of the engagement and the actual or potential provision of non-audit / additional services. - 4.5 Fees for the provision of engagements, non-audit and audit-related services to an entity relevant to an engagement, its UK parent undertaking and any worldwide controlled undertaking shall not be contingent fees. - 4.6 Contingent fees are fees calculated on a predetermined basis relating to the outcome or result of a transaction, or other event, or the result of the work performed.
 Additional or supplementary fees paid over and above an agreed engagement fee, which do not cover the cost of additional work, but reward an outcome which was not agreed at the time of the engagement letter are also, for the purposes of this Ethical Standard, contingent fees.
 Fees shall not be regarded as being contingent if a court, competent authority, or other public authority has established them. - 4.7 A contingent fee basis includes any arrangement made at the outset of an engagement under which a specified commission on or percentage of any consideration or saving is payable to the firm upon the happening of a specified event or the achievement of an outcome (or alternative outcomes).
-Differential hourly fee rates, or arrangements under which the fee payable will
+Differential hourly fee rates, or arrangements under which the fee payable will be negotiated after the completion of the engagement, or amended to cover changes to work, risk or responsibility identified as necessary during the